 In November 2005 the Tasmanian government announced a deal to licence Betfair in the state.
-The deal will see Tasmania receive AU$5 million up front and is projected to pay Tasmania about $40 million per year.
+The deal saw Tasmania receive AU$5 million up front with Betfair pay Tasmania about $40 million per year.

-Betfair, the world's leading betting exchange, also now operates in the Irish market.
-In August 2006 the company agreed to pay 10 per cent of its gross profit on Irish horseracing directly to Horse Racing Ireland (HRI); guaranteeing revenues to HRI in excess of ?1 million (£700,000) a year, for the first three years.
+In August 2006 Betfair agreed to pay 10 per cent of its gross profit on Irish horseracing directly to Horse Racing Ireland (HRI); guaranteeing revenues to HRI in excess of 1 million (700,000) a year, for the first three years.
 The 10 per cent specifically relates to gross profit on all Irish racing trade, not just that from Irish residents.

 In November 2007, the British Horseracing Authority put a case to the Department of Culture, Media and Sport for a greater contribution from the betting industry in the 47th levy.
-With horse racing seeking a levy of somwhere between £135million and £153million for 2008-09, the BHA's document calls for the government to settle the levy on the basis of 15% of gross win on British horseracing.
-It also calls for betting exchanges to contribute to the levy on a "new and equitable basis".
-This would involve the imposition of a 1.25% Levy on net profits of punters on betting exchanges, raising the possibility that Betfair, may be forced to increase its commission charges.
+With horse racing seeking a levy of somwhere between 135million and 153million for 2008-09, the BHA's document called for the government to settle the levy on the basis of 15% of gross win on British horseracing.
+It also called for betting exchanges to contribute to the levy on a new and equitable basis.
+This would involve the imposition of a 1.25% Levy on net profits of punters on betting exchanges, raising the possibility that Betfair would be forced to increase its commission charges.

-In response to the Levy Board July 2010 announcement of a consultation on betting exchange customers, Betfair's Legal Director, Martin Cruddace, said;
+In response to the Levy Board July 2010 announcement of a consultation on betting exchange customers, Betfair's Legal Director, Martin Cruddace said at the time;

 We are extremely interested to see if the Levy Board is able to run a fair and impartial consultation process bearing in mind that several of their directors have publicly stated positions that would seem to prejudge any outcome.
 We are also surprised that any consultation that singles out the customers of one class of operator could be considered fair or lawful where no such distinction is made in any part of the relevant legislation.